Minuscule 118: History

-It was well collated by Griesbach.
-According to Griesbach the text of this manuscript is a representative of the Alexandrian textual recension.
-C. R. Gregory saw it in 1883.

-The manuscript was examined by Kirsopp Lake.
+It was collated by textual critic Johann J. Griesbach.
+According to Griesbach, the text of this manuscript is a representative of the Alexandrian textual recension.
+Biblical scholar Caspar René Gregory saw it in 1883.
+The manuscript was subsequently examined by Lake, who placed it within Family 1.

-It is currently housed at the Bodleian Library (MS. Auct.
+Gregory dated it to the 13th-century.
+It is currently dated by the INTF to the 13th century.
+It is presently housed at the Bodleian Library (shelf number MS. Auct.
 D. inf.
-2.17), at Oxford.
+2.17), in Oxford.